droidsrobotics/ev3dev/PIX3L PLOTT3R/README.md

 <h1>PIX3L PLOTT3R Project</h1>

-The robot can print from image file using python!
+The robot can print from any image file using python!

-The python code is using [Python on ev3dev](https://github.com/rhempel/ev3dev-lang-python).

 *   Prerequisites:
 *
         sudo apt-get update
         sudo apt-get upgrade
         sudo apt-get install python-pip
-        sudo pip install termcolor pillow
+        sudo pip install python-ev3dev termcolor pillow

 *   The ev3dev version should be the latest.
 To upgrade: